At A Glance

 Book Hill and Mountain Skills Course

-The Hill and Mountain Skills Course is ideal for getting started with hillwalking in mountainous areas.
+The Hill and Mountain Skills Course is ideal for intermediate hillwalkers, who have some experience in mountainous areas, but want to develop their skills further.
 After completing this two-day course, you will be able to tackle mountain walks over all types of terrain, know how to manage risks and hazards, navigate like an expert, plan routes, and know what to consider before going out in the mountains.

 This two-day course will equip participants with the skills and confidence required to get started walking in more mountainous terrain.
 You will spend two days in the mountains learning about navigation, route planning, managing risks and the weather before moving on to steeper, rockier terrain away from trails.
 You will plan and navigate a long mountain journey on the second day putting all your new skills to the test.